LibreBooking/librebooking/doc/INSTALLATION.md

 ##### Automatical Database Upgrade

-The automatic database upgrade is exactly the same as the automatic database install.
+The automatic database upgrade is exactly the same as the automatic database install.<br>
 Please follow the instructions in the Automatic Database Setup section above.

 ##### Manual Database Upgrade